 License, Certifications, Associations:

 WA State DOH Marriage & Family License # LF 60012954

 Clinical Member of AAMFT: American Association of Marriage and Family Therapists

-Carly Delavan, MS, LMFTA, Associate Therapist
+Carly "Charlie" Delavan, MS, LMFTA, Associate Therapist

-Carly also has a Bachelor of Arts degree in Developmental Studies and a Master of Arts in Christian Studies from Seattle Pacific University.
+Charlie also has a Bachelor of Arts degree in Developmental Studies and a Master of Arts in Christian Studies from Seattle Pacific University.
 She is originally from California and spent 5 years working in small business banking before pursuing therapy.
-In her spare time, Carly is a writer, a poet, an artist, and a musician.
+In her spare time, Charlie is a writer, a poet, an artist, and a musician.
 She volunteers with Camp Ten Trees, a local organization that supports queer identified youth from all over the country; and with Coastland Commons, a local non-profit that creates space for people of all faith backgrounds to explore the connections between creativity and spirituality.

 WA State DOH Marriage & Family Therapy Associate License # MG 60820343

 Pre-Clinical Fellow with AAMFT: American Association of Marriage & Family Therapists